forestgrape/coronavirus/5_epidemiological/competition_advantages.md

 #### Hypotheses 1
 * *Model: Immune Evasion even at low Seroprevalence yields a Competition Advantage*: The Covid spread is highly uneven, in the sense that some individuals have many secondary cases while most individuals have no secondary cases.
 Thus the distribution of the individual R values is skewed: Many individuals have low R values, while a few have high R values.
 If a Covid variant now is able to reinfect and spread through people with high R values, it has a competition advantage.
-* *Biological Mechanisms:* * Immune escapes can arise through points mutations in antigen epitopes.
+* *Biological Mechanisms:* One way immune escapes arise is through points mutations in antigen epitopes.

 #### Hypothesis 2